Why 3583 Bytes & What’s With the Blue Box?

 READY.

-I have some longer reads too; these articles will explore in-depth issues and information about my (our) research in detail.
-But, really, are you here to read a paper on “A Network Timestamp Verification Mechanism for Forensic Analysis” (Hampton & Baig, 2016) — or do you just want to know what’s going on in the security/tech world? 🙂
+Note: I have some longer reads too.
+These articles will explore in-depth issues and information about my (our) research in detail.
+Do you actualyl care about a paper on “A Network Timestamp Verification Mechanism for Forensic Analysis” (Hampton & Baig, 2016) – or do you just want to find that article on scraping data with Python and X-Path? :)